TAPR/OpenHPSDR-SVN/trunk/USBBlaster-Binaries/README.txt

 7. Remove the PowerSDR database file PowerSDR.mdb and allow PowerSDR to rebuild it when you next start it.
 Make a note of any important settings you want to keep.

+8. Remove Power to the Atlas bus, restart your PC and load PowerSDR.

-8. Test Mercury with PowerSDR.
+9. Test Mercury with PowerSDR.

 This is how the process works.